SharifCoding/programming-principles/content/heroku.md

 Heroku is a cloud platform as a service (PaaS) for Ruby, Node.js, Python, Go, PHP, and JVM-based applications, where developers manage their applications without the need for servers or administration.
 It features Git-based, GitHub, and API deployment strategies.
 Applications on Heroku are managed with Git.
 Simply pushing your codebase to Heroku is all it takes to deploy your application.

+- Developer friendly - CLI and web console for managing apps
+- Data-storage via add-ons
+- Works with all major programming languages
+- Allows us to build applications quickly and cheaply (i.e free)

 Applications that are run on Heroku typically have a unique domain (typically `applicationname.herokuapp.com`) used to route HTTP requests to the correct dyno.
 Each of the application containers, or dynos, are spread across a "dyno grid" which consists of several servers.

 #### Heroku And Git